 Create a Parse XML rule to map data from an XML text message into clipboard property values.
-Parse XML rules are primarily used with SOAP services and connectors.
-You can also call a Parse XML rule from an activity.
+Parse XML rules are used with services and connectors.

 - In the header of Dev Studio, click .